 - Drafting of the Balancing Network Code continues following the public consultation window, which ran from mid-June to mid-August 2013.
-The Network Code is due to be submitted to ACER by 31 December 2013. - Graham Hathaway delivered a presentation outlining changes made to the Network Code following stakeholder input into the public consultation.
-Specific areas of change include target models, the ability for TSOs to delegate any function in the Network Code to a Third Party (not limited to Imbalance Settlement), reservation of cross-border capacity and procurement of balancing reserves (with procurement within a Relevant Area and a Coordinated Balancing Area clearly distinguishable).
-Graham's presentation material can be found on the JESG website. - It was noted that an ENTSO-E stakeholder workshop will take place on 23 October in Brussels to inform stakeholders of changes made to the Network Code in light of stakeholder feedback.
-To support the workshop, ENTSO-E has published the latest draft of the Balancing Network Code2.
+The Network Code is due to be submitted to ACER by 31 December 2013. - Paul Lowbridge outlined changes made to the Network Code.
+Following stakeholder input during the consultation window, areas of change included target models, the ability for TSOs to delegate any function in the Network Code to a Third Party (not limited to Imbalance Settlement), reservation of cross-border capacity and procurement of balancing reserves (with procurement within a Relevant Area and a Coordinated Balancing Area clearly distinguishable).
+More recent changes include references to Balancing Reserve within the Network Code now reading Balancing Capacity, the extension and merging of Coordinated Balancing Areas and a distinction between regional and European target models.
+Paul's presentation material can be found on the JESG website. - It was noted that a DECC-Ofgem stakeholder workshop will take place on 23 January in London to support the development of the ACER opinion on the Balancing Network Code.